HonokaKousaka/Mathematical-Modeling-Codes/README.md

 # Mathematical-Modeling-Codes
-Matlab codes for Mathematical Modeling, preparing for Mathematical Modeling Competition.
+Matlab codes for Mathematical Modeling in Matlab, preparing for Mathematical Modeling Competition.

 ## Content